 Intelligent wide-sweep remotely operated towed vehicle

-The EIVA ScanFish Katria remotely operated towed vehicle (ROTV) has the ability to automatically follow the seabed at a defined height.
-This makes it ideal for tasks where you want your sensors very close to the seabed.
+EIVA's remotely operated towed vehicles (ROTV), ScanFish and ViperFish, have the ability to automatically follow the seabed at a defined height.
+This makes these ideal for tasks where you want your sensors very close to the seabed.

-- Automatic control software, making the operation of the ScanFish highly automated (although training is recommended).
+- Automatic control software, making the operation of EIVA’s ROTVs highly automated (although training is recommended).

-- Follow-seabed, where the ScanFish uses an echosounder as altimeter to measure height above the seabed.
+- Follow-seabed, where the ROTV uses an echosounder as altimeter to measure height above the seabed.
 Typical flying height depends on the terrain, but can be 3-4m or less.

-- 3D steering and autopilot, the ScanFish 3D option enables side-ways steering as well as vertical steering, and the autopilot makes it possible to ensure that the ScanFish follows a runline as defined in eg NaviPac.
+- 3D steering and autopilot, the 3D option enables side-ways steering as well as vertical steering, and the autopilot makes it possible to ensure that the ROTV follows a runline as defined in eg NaviPac.

-- Anti-collision, where the ScanFish will rise in case of obstacles in order to try avoid hitting them.
+- Anti-collision, where the ROTV will rise in case of obstacles in order to try avoid hitting them.

 - Coax or fiber communication, where either single wire coax tow-cables or fiberoptic cables are supported.

-- Prepared for Geometrics G882, where the standard ScanFish comes with ports and towing poles for four G882 magnetometers, while ViperFish is integrated with OFG’s Hypermags.
+- Prepared for magnetometers, the standard ScanFish comes with ports and towing poles for four G882 magnetometers, while ViperFish is integrated with OFG’s Hypermags.

 - Custom gradiometer frames, where the ScanFish is ideal for towing a fixed 6, 8, 10-magnetomer non-magnetic frame.

-- Additional payload, the ScanFish can carry additional sensors, typical USBL for positioning, camera, side-scan, or DVL / speedlog for speed in water measurement.
+- Additional payload, the ScanFish can carry additional sensors, such as USBL for positioning, camera, sidescan or DVL / speedlog for speed in water measurement.